 - You understand that you choose what your life looks like

-Mac & Cheese is for you if you
+Mac & Cheese is for you if you’re an individual who

-- You’re tired of being someone else to impress others and just want to be yourself and be among people being themselves
+- Is tired of being someone else to impress others and just want to be yourself and be among people being themselves

-- Are going through a transition – new city, new job, new relationship status…
+- Is going through a transition – new city, new job, new relationship status…

-- Want to create genuine, lasting bonds with others
+- Wants to create genuine, lasting bonds with others

-- Aren’t sure what you want, but know you want something more
+- Isn’t sure what you want, but know you want something more

 - Would rather try and fail then not try at all

-- Want to help someone: maybe yourself, maybe someone else, maybe both
+- Wants to help someone: maybe yourself, maybe someone else, maybe both

-- Are looking for more interesting stuff to fill your time than movies, bars, and reruns of Friends
+- Is looking for more interesting stuff to fill your time than movies, bars, and reruns of Friends

-- Are ready to kick fear in the shins and use it to your benefit
+- Is ready to kick fear in the shins and use it to your benefit

-- Want to focus not on yesterday or tomorrow but on today
+- Wants to focus not on yesterday or tomorrow but on today

-- Aren’t sure why you’re reading this, or why it resonates, but want to explore the possibilities
+- Isn’t sure why you’re reading this, or why it resonates, but want to explore the possibilities

 About the Creator of Mac & Cheese

-From Evanston, Illinois, with a B.A. in English and Sociology from Boston College, Saya lives in Chicago with her husband whom she met at one of her own events, and with whom she’s
+From Evanston, Illinois, with a B.A. in English and Sociology from Boston College, Saya lives in Chicago with her husband aka Best Friend whom she met at one of her own events, and with whom she’s

 How do You Pronounce Saya’s Name?